WALDORF / STEINER

 "Weleda Calendula Lotion – Weleda medicines were developed by doctors practising anthroposophic medicine to provide an extension to the conventional medicines available to them.
 The anthroposophic approach to medical care is an holistic one, which aims to treat the whole person and not just the illness or symptoms.
 The main aim of anthroposophic medicine is to stimulate the natural healing forces within the human being.
 It has developed from the initial work of Dr Rudolf Steiner and Dr Ita Wegman...."
 [11-13-2010 http://fatdietpills.co.uk/weleda-calendula-lotion/]

 Perhaps the most dangerous of the "gifts" Rudolf Steiner left us is Anthroposophic medicine — a quack form of alternative medicine.
 The effects of relying on Anthroposophic quackery can be devastating.
-See, e.g., "Growing Up Being Made Sick by Anthroposophy" and "Our Brush with Rudolf Steiner".
+[See, e.g., "Growing Up Being Made Sick by Anthroposophy" and "Spotlight on Anthroposophy".]
 Anthroposophic medicine is often practiced in and around Waldorf schools.
 "The final straw came at the height of my daughter's illness when the school recommended that a visiting Anthroposophical doctor see her ...
 [The doctor said she] was to draw with healing warm-colored crayons and I was to make the sign of a flame on her heart with aurum cream at bedtime!
 We removed her from the school shortly thereafter ...
 I cannot put into words my sense of loss, regret, and humiliation, for subjecting my daughter to such arrant nonsense ...
 And my daughter?
-She is happy, thriving socially and academically, at the local public school." —Sharon Lombard, "Our Brush With Rudolf Steiner."
+She is happy, thriving socially and academically, at the local public school." — Sharon Lombard, "Our Brush With Rudolf Steiner."
 [Also see "Steiner's Quackery".]

 Weleda Calendula Lotion is a "fat diet pill" that helps you "lose weight fast."
-It is, in other words, snake oil.
-The page I have quoted — from a Web site in the UK — offers only the most cursory summary of how the pill "works," but it has two links enabling you to place an order immediately.
+It is, in other words, it is snake oil.
+The page I have quoted — from a website in the UK — offers only the most cursory summary of how the pill "works," but it has two links enabling you to place an order immediately.

 A British commentator has made the following observation: "Do you know what they call alternative medicines that have been proven to work?
 Medicine."
 If something is considered "alternative" medicine or "natural medicine" or "Anthroposophic medicine" instead of "medicine," it is not medicine.
 Weleda — a Swiss/German manufacturer of "natural medicines," relying heavily on indications given by Rudolf Steiner — does not make real medicines.